Team Manager Corner

 Team Managers act as facilitators and mentors for the students on each Destination Imagination team.
-You are our most important volunteers!
 If you have agreed to manage a team, thank you!
 Team Managers are our most important volunteers, because we’re counting on you to make sure that your kids gain as much as possible from their DI experience.
 We’re very pleased to welcome you to our family of more than 38,000 volunteers!

 Looking for a document, form, or presentation?
 We store these files in the NH-DI Library.
-You’ll find a link to it in the “Quick Links” listed on this page, along with other useful links for Team Managers.
+The Library button at the top of this page provides a quick way to get there.
+You’ll also find it listed in the “Quick Links” section on this page, along with many other useful links for Team Managers.

-We have also published many more articles that Team Managers might want to read.
+Our website has lots of articles that Team Managers will want to read.
 Here are the most recent:

 If you’re still thinking about whether to manage a DI team, please read on!
 It’s not that difficult, and it will be one of the most rewarding jobs that you will ever have.
 Our kids can’t do DI unless someone agrees to manage their team!
 Your team members will always be grateful that you made it possible for them to experience the creative process from imagination to innovation.